eduardofilo/RG350_ra_installer/README.md

 |mame2003_libretro.so|MAME2003|zip| |
 |mame2003_plus_libretro.so|MAME2003|zip| |

-Additionally, the compilation of unofficial cores made by [Poligraf](https://github.com/Poligraf/opendingux_ra_cores_unofficial) is included (**WARNING** This compilation is an experiment by its author; some cores like hatari and puae have not been tested; feedback is welcome).
+Additionally, the compilation of unofficial cores made by [Poligraf](https://github.com/Poligraf/opendingux_ra_cores_unofficial) is included (**WARNING**: this compilation is an experiment by its author; some cores like hatari and puae have not been tested; feedback is welcome).
 This involves adding the following cores to the former list:

 |Core|System|Supported extensions|Observations|
 |:---|:-----|:-------------------|:-----------|